-This is the sixteenth installment of the Organic 101 series that explores different aspects of the USDA organic regulations.
+This is the twenty-second installment of the Organic 101 series that explores different aspects of the USDA organic regulations.

 The fall harvest is in, and organic farmers are already looking forward to planting their spring seedlings.
 Organic farmers rely on organic seeds to meet the growing demand for certified organic products.
 These seeds are essential to the integrity of the supply chain for quality organic food, feed and other products.
 All organic producers must use organic seeds, annual seedlings and planting stock unless organic varieties are not commercially available.

 To meet the increased demand for organic seeds, the National Organic Program (NOP), part of USDA’s Agricultural Marketing Service is collaborating and sharing information with the Organic Seed Alliance (OSA) and its partner, the Association of Official Seed Certifying Agencies (AOSCA), to better understand the organic seed market and to help farmers locate seed producers and supplies.
 Read more »

 Organic meat and poultry producers can now use a streamlined process to get approval for labels verifying that their products do not include genetically engineered (GE) ingredients.

 USDA’s Food Safety and Inspection Service (FSIS) released new procedures for including a “non-genetically engineered” statement on the label of organic meat and poultry products.
 This is consistent with organic regulations, which have always prohibited the use of GE in all organic products.
 Now, with the new process, it will be easier for certified organic entities to add these claims to existing FSIS-approved products, speeding up the label review process.
 Read more »